akashic

 Congressional District 4·Michigan

-Michigan 4th Congressional District delivered R+8 in 2024 — close enough to flip again next time.
+Michigan 4th Congressional District delivered R+6 in 2024.

 One of Michigan's most reliably Republican districts by a wide margin